 All these services will cost you anywhere between $1,000 (Word count: 40,000) to $4,000 (Word count: 80,000) depending on the size of your book.
 You must do this groundwork if you want to stand a chance against the established authors.

-You can cut down on the printing costs by using the print-on-demand (POD) option that all the major self-publishing platforms provide to their authors.
+You can cut down on printing costs by using the print-on-demand (POD) option that all the major self-publishing platforms provide to their authors.

 If your target audience is limited, and you want to write a simple book with an aim of publishing it only for them, then you don’t need to hire professionals.
-You can use online tools like Scrivener for writing and edit your book, ask your readaholic friends and family to review your work and get a cover designed for $5 on Fiverr.
+You can use online tools like Scrivener for writing and editing your book, ask your readaholic friends and family to review your work, and get a cover designed for $5 on Fiverr.
 The total cost won’t exceed $200 for such authors.

 But again, if you’re publishing your book just to put your story out there for a targeted number of people, you can skip over the designing costs as well.
 Some publishing platforms even provide you with attractive templates to create your own professional book covers.

-Once your book is ready to be published, you can sign up with any of the famous platforms like Lulu.com, Kindle Direct Publishing (KDP), BookBaby, Smashwords, Createspace etc., and upload your file.
+Once your book is ready to be published, you can sign up with any of the famous platforms like Lulu.com, Kindle Direct Publishing (KDP), BookBaby, Smashwords, Createspace, etc., and upload your file.
 They’ll do the rest for you.

 Another important thing to consider while publishing an Ebook is the formats in which you’ll want to make them available.
 The current standard formats are ePub3, Nook Kids (for Children’s books), KF8, iBooks Author, and PDF.
 If your content is really good and engages the readers, even the simplest of books can garner more attention through Word Of Mouth advertising from happy readers and get positive reviews on social media and reading forums.
 So stay positive and make your story stand out.